Hello!

 Animals

 Paddy was born in Hilltown, and we found him on facebook marketplace.
-He’s a lovely small cob, around 12.2hh, and he’s now about 4.
-Like Rain he was a wee scrap when he arrived and now he’s filled out nicely.
+He’s a lovely small cob, around 12.2hh, and he’s now about 8.
+He was a wee scrap when he arrived and now he’s filled out nicely.